AngusWright/AstroStats/Md/IntroductionToStatistics_Section0.md

 While we would generally never write this in normal day-to-day programming, it makes the functional philosophy clearer.
-Operations in **R** generally tend to invoke functions which wrap other functions.
+Operations in `R` generally tend to invoke functions which wrap other functions.
-Conversely in **python**, operations tend to be focussed on the objects that we want to operate on themselves.
-However, it is worth noting that Python3.5 introduced a stand-alone functional-operator for matrix multiplication that brings the **R** and **python** implementations back into line:
+Conversely in `python`, operations tend to be focussed on the objects that we want to operate on themselves.
+However, it is worth noting that `python3.5` introduced a stand-alone functional-operator for matrix multiplication `@` that brings the `R` and `python` implementations back into line:

 ``` python